joshuakamp/joshuakamp.github.io/_posts/2022-04-01-alternate-data-streams.md

 To read the file in one read operation, we have set a readcount of 0.
 The Get-Command part is only used so we don't have to type out the full path.

 In order to launch the hidden executable, we can launch it via wmic as follows:<br><code>wmic process call create C:\Users\Joshua\Desktop\0\adsdemo\simple.txt:exestream</code><br>
-And, as we can see, the calculator pops up:
+And, as we can see, the calculator pops up:<br>
 ![Running calc.exe from ADS](/assets/images/calc.png)
 <br>